cyberbotics/epuck_ros2/epuck_ros2_camera/README.md

 # E-Puck Camera

-This ROS2 driver takes images from camera device located on E-Puck2 robot.
-It uses V4L2 driver for extracting the images from the camera and Multimedia Abstraction Layer to perform fast JPEG conversion by utilising onboard GPU.
+This ROS2 driver takes images from camera device located on e-puck2 robot.
+It uses V4L2 driver for extracting the images from the camera and Multimedia Abstraction Layer to perform fast JPEG conversion by utilizing onboard GPU.

 ## Parameters
 - `quality` Quality of JPEG conversion (default 8)